After leading a ‘call to action’ on burgeoning mental-illness crisis, prof launches a massive, open online course on mental health

 Now, Gruber, associate professor of psychology and neuroscience at the University of Colorado Boulder, is launching a new online class called #TalkMentalIllness on the university’s sponsored learning program, CU on Coursera, and on the public Coursera platform.

-The course, which is scheduled to launch in early February and is free to anyone in the CU community, comprises five one-week modules, each focused on an area of mental illness (see infobox).
+The course, which launched in early February and is free to anyone in the CU community, comprises five one-week modules, each focused on an area of mental illness (see infobox).

 Last year, concern about a pandemic-induced wave of “serious and costly psychological difficulties” prompted Gruber and colleagues across the country to issue a call to action to address the mental health crisis.